rcmaehl/NotCPUCores/README.md

 # NotCPUCores
-The same, but free.
+Functionally the Same, but Free.
 Download under Releases

 ## HI!
 This project is currently on the backburner as I've taken on more responsibilities at work!
 Got a bug report or feature request?
 Create a issue using the tab above and I'll get on it when I can.
 Minor feature requests and bug reports will likely be added as soon as I see them.
 Larger requests may be delayed.
 Warmest Regards - Robert M.